Nitrogen Narcosis: Some Science

 First of all, there is a study from 2012 on whether narcosis persists on the surface after a 33m dive.
 We call it a “flat anesthesia study” – it is at the lower end of where anesthesia can be expected.

-But is what was measured here really a “nitrogen narcosis”?
+But is what was measured here really “nitrogen narcosis”?
 At such a moderate depth, can it not simply be what happens to people underwater at any depth?
 Some studies suggest that even at very shallow depths of just 5m, significant cognitive impairment can be detected.
 Of course, this can also be called narcosis – but whether it is really due to a narcotic effect of a gas cannot be proven.

 Environmental conditions – Study